 - Our utilities include water, electricity, gas, Internet, and cell phone expenses.
 All of these costs are far less than in the US.
 We don’t have plans with our phones.
 We buy monthly packages with minutes and data.
 The water and electric bills come every two months.
 Read more about Mexico’s electric bill here.

 - My cleaning lady comes twice a week.
 I pay 300 pesos, ($15), every time and she spends about five or six hours cleaning.
 I love having a cleaning lady.
 You might think we should pay her more but that is the standard here and we treat her very well in other ways, for example, I am always giving her clothes and household items we don’t use or need.

 - I think the cash, allowance, and charity items are self-explanatory.
 400 for charity does not include tips.
 Tips are a big deal in Mexico and we want to help others so tip money usually comes out of our cash.

 - Medical is for doctor’s visits and medication.
-Some of Brad’s medication due to his brain injury are a little expensive without insurance.
+Some of Brad’s medications due to his brain injury are a little expensive without insurance.
 But still not as expensive as the US and totally worth it.